fabolivar/kili-boilerplate/README.md

-# Wordpress Boilerplate
+# Kili Boilerplate

-A modern WordPress stack that helps you get started with the best theme development tools and project structure.
+Kili Boilerplate is a modern WordPress stack that helps you get started with the best theme development tools and project structure.

 ## Features
 * Better folder structure